From cot to bed

 - Take away anything your child could climb on, like chairs and ladders.

 - Think about installing a safety gate in the doorway of your child’s room.
 Or you could shut the door at night, as long as you can still hear your child.
-Otherwise you’ll need to make sure the rest of the house is safe for your child as well, in case she gets up during the night.
+Otherwise you’ll need to make sure the rest of the house is safe for your child as well, in case your child gets up during the night.

 Choosing a bed